phenomecentre/nPYc-Toolbox/docs/plots.rst

-Plotting functions
+Plotting Functions
 -------------------

-See the :doc:`gallery<plotsGallery>` for a visual overview of the available plots.
+See the :doc:`Plot Gallery<plotsGallery>` for a visual overview of the available plots.

 .. automodule:: nPYc.plotting
    :members: